Interview Intelligence

 Highlighting key moments with ease

 Being one of the most important tools, it was essential that gathering feedback during the interview process should be as easy as possible.
-Utilizing the existing zoom integration that was built we redesigned the user interactions of creating highlights, grading questions and taking notes mid interview.
+Utilizing the existing Zoom integration, the team redesigned the user interactions of creating highlights, grading questions, and taking notes mid-interview.

 Providing top candidates front and center

-Within the roles page redesign included a candidate list and at the top of the list surfaced the top two candidates based on the scoring system applied during the interviews.
-This would hopefully eliminate option paralysis for the hiring manager considering they might only want to choose between the top two or three candidates.
+The roles page redesign included a candidate list with the top two candidates surfaced at the top based on the interview scoring system.
+This was intended to eliminate option paralysis for hiring managers who might only want to choose between the top two or three candidates.

 Reducing friction on creating & sharing highlights

-First implementation of the creating & sharing highlights post interview were possible, but they needed a slight upgrade.
-Allowing the user to easily grab certain parts of transcription or even just applying simple timestamped feedback while rewatching.
+The first implementation of creating & sharing highlights post-interview were possible, but needed an upgrade.
+Allowing the user to easily grab certain parts of transcription or even just apply simple timestamped feedback while rewatching.

-After the core parts of the platform were redesigned and updated with the new brand we had some time to innovate within the interview decision space.
-Working with analytics, dashboards and any and all information that we considered useful to making better hires.
+After the core parts of the platform were redesigned and updated with the new brand, there was time to innovate within the interview decision space — working with analytics, dashboards, and any information considered useful to making better hires.

-Moving in a rapid iterative process we pushed what we could in the smallest chunks possible.
-Page by page, Feature by feature or flow by flow depending on the complexity and use of what was being redesigned.
-Polishing the visual design, as well as improving the functional details as the it was being developed.
-This process allowed for users to notice updates in an iterative way which decreased chances of being overwhelmed.
+Moving in a rapid iterative process, the team pushed updates in the smallest chunks possible — page by page, feature by feature, or flow by flow depending on the complexity and usage of what was being redesigned.
+Visual design was polished and functional details were improved as it was being developed.
+This process allowed users to notice updates in an iterative way, decreasing the chance of being overwhelmed.

-The redesign of the pillar platform had a positive impact on purchasers and the interview experience as a whole.
-Unfortunately working in an agency-like environment we were not able to stick around long enough to see or compare data after a reasonable amount of time, but here are some of the metric I would have tracked if provided the proper resources and time:
+The redesign of the Pillar platform had a positive impact on purchasers and the interview experience as a whole.
+Due to the agency-like environment, the team was not able to stick around long enough to see or compare data after a reasonable amount of time.

 X%